-A Campus Security Authority or CSA is an individual who has been identified by the Department of Education as someone who is required to report crimes that they become aware of to the reporting structure at each institution.
+A campus security authority (CSA) is an individual who has been identified by the Department of Education as someone who is required to report crimes that they become aware of to the reporting structure at each institution.
 The term CSA encompasses four groups of individuals.